 The Graduate School Exploration Fellowship (GSEF) Program, funded by a generous grant from The Andrew W. Mellon Foundation, is intended to increase the number of underrepresented students who pursue graduate study, research, and/or teaching careers in higher and post-secondary education.

-Macalester selects up to four talented sophomores, through 2020, to participate in the program.
+Each year, Macalester selects up to two talented sophomores, through 2020, to participate in the program.

 - On-campus mentoring opportunities from Macalester College faculty and staff